Believe in the Faith That Can Save You

 First time I read those lyrics I was 14.
 The line made me realize navigating through life could be possible with some help, from friends.
 In this case, my comrade was Bruce Frederick Joseph Springsteen.

 I was home sick during my first fall in high school.
 My prior knowledge of Bruce was strictly related to his historic herculean hit album “Born in the USA.”
 The tape, (I did not own the vinyl version), was respectable.
-Catchy tunes, decent effort, this guy clearly had something.
+Catchy tunes, decent effort, this guy had something.
 Undoubtedly, this rave review from a punk teen, in suburban Jersey meant a great deal in the grand scheme.
 This rash reaction was the epitome of ignorance.
 It would be the last time I would doubt the brilliance of “the Boss.”

 When my brother went to school on the aforementioned day, he left “Born to Run.”
 Well, needless to say that was a game-changer!
 I am not sure why I stopped watching The Price is Right before Cliffhanger came on, (remember the one with the little guy who would glide up the mountain and yodel – a classic); yet for some reason I opted to turn off the tv before Bob Barker reminded me to spay and neuter my pets and give this “Bruuuuce” a true examination.